mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 With a little bit of data transformation we can get all we need to plot errors and evaluate best models from that perspective. <br/>

+At this point it’s important to highlight that error will be calculated as prediction - actual (NOT actual - prediction).
+We’ll do it as we’ll be investigating the presence of BIAS and it will be more intuitive as:<br/> - consistent presence of positive errors will suggest presence of positive BIAS,<br/> - consistent presence of negative errors will suggest present of negative BIAS.

 ``` r
 actual <- nested_best_tbl_extract %>%
   filter(.key == 'actual')